-- 21. Ensure inclusive public participation within a reasonable timeframe and broad participation of local authorities and civil society in the preparation of the plan.
-Provide a clear overview on how the consultation process will enable broad public participation from all relevant authorities, citizens, and stakeholders including social partners in the preparation of both the draft and final updated plan.
-Provide a summary of the views expressed by different actors, and a summary of how the plan integrates the views expressed during the consultations. - 22.
-Expand the already good regional cooperation with neighbouring countries, in particular by describing how the Netherlands plans to establish a framework for cooperation with other Member States by 2025 in line with Article 9 of Directive (EU) 2018/2001 as amended.
-Pursue efforts to sign the four remaining bilateral solidarity arrangements for the security of gas supply with its neighbours (Ireland, Belgium, Germany).
+- 21. Provide a clear and more detailed overview on how the consultation process has enabled participation from all relevant authorities, citizens and stakeholders including social partners, in the preparation of both the draft and the final updated plan. - 22.
+Expand the already good regional cooperation by pursuing efforts to sign all the needed bilateral solidarity arrangements for the security of gas supply with its neighbours (Poland), including those arising from the building of new cross-border infrastructure.